Semi-supervised cross-lingual speech emotion recognition: Results

 \subsection{Cross-lingual results}

-In this section we measure the performance obtainable by our method on a totally unknown new language.
+In this section the performance obtainable by our method on a totally unknown new language is measured.
 These results give an idea of the worst accuracy, defined as the lower bound, achievable for cross-lingual SER.
-To this end, we perform experiments using only the training set of the source language (i.e. English) and testing on the new language data.
-Table \ref{tab:lower-result} reports accuracy results for the four new languages.
-As it is possible to see the highest accuracy equal to 60.56\% is achieved for the German language while the lowest accuracy of 18.28\% is obtained for Persian.
-This results depends on the fact that as stated by several linguistic distances \cite{chiswick2005linguistic, petroni2008language,gamallo2017language} Persian belongs to a linguistic strain very different from the English one.
+To this end, experiments using only the training set of the source language (i.e. English) and testing on the new language data are performed.
+Table \ref{tab:lower-result} reports accuracy results achieved by the three utterance encoders for the four new languages.
+As it is possible to see, HuBERT achieves the best accuracy for all the languages, while the EmotionCNN obtains the worst performance.
+Regarding HuBERT, the highest accuracy equal to 78.87\% is achieved for the German language while the lowest accuracy of 33.24\% is obtained for Persian.
+The same gap is registered for all utterance encoders and depends on the fact that as stated by several linguistic distances \citep{chiswick2005linguistic, petroni2008language,gamallo2017language} Persian belongs to a linguistic strain very different from the English one.
 Therefore, it is conceivable that learning on utterance in Persian will produce an important gain in performance.